Mob Rule Meaning: Deciphering for Investing Success

 In assessing the protege’s growth, our scholarly guide should look beyond the confines of rote memory to the living testament of the student’s life.
 Encourage the young mind to probe and question all that is read, casting aside the shackles of blind faith in data or dogma.
 Let the rich tapestry of philosophies—from Aristotle’s empiricism to Epicurus’ hedonism or the Stoics’ fortitude—be unfurled before him.
 Should he possess the understanding, he will carve his path; should he falter, he will reside in scepticism.

-When a scholar embraces the doctrines of Plato under their own logic, these teachings are transformed and become the scholar’s own.
-For he who merely trails behind another’s footsteps follows naught, uncovers naught, and quests naught.
+When a scholar embraces the doctrines of Plato under their logic, these teachings are transformed and become the scholar’s own.
+He who merely trails behind another’s footsteps follows naught, uncovers naught, and quests naught.

 A Trio of Visionaries: The Pillars of Progressive Pedagogy